Plano, TX 75024

 Part of that same railroad that put Plano on the map welcomes visitors to this very day.
 The Interurban Railway Museum features exhibits on the history of the area and a fully restored train car from 1908.
 For a living history experience, tour the Heritage Farmstead Museum, where a former homestead built in 1891 now serves as a window into life on the Blackland Prairie.
 And you can get your fill of fictional history at Southfork Ranch, known to fans the world over as the site of the beloved TV show Dallas.

 If your visit to the Ewings’ one-time home has you in the mood to deck yourself out in jewelry and cowboy gear, you’ll find no shortage of national chains and boutiques ready and waiting to help.
-The Shops at Legacy and Lakeside Market are two upscale shopping centers with designer brands and chic local labels, but they’re hardly your only options.
+The Shops at Legacy and Legacy West are two upscale shopping centers with designer brands and chic local labels, but they’re hardly your only options.
 Plano’s downtown area and its two malls have a range of retailers for all types of goodies, as well as a host of great restaurants.
-Wine bar and pizzeria Urban Crust and the award-winning Lockhart Smokehouse are two restaurants in Plano you should be sure to include on your itinerary.

-Thanks to its high-end shopping centers, wealth of dining options, and lush parks, Plano has just as much appeal for those who love urban fun or outdoor adventure.
+Thanks to its high-end shopping centers, 1000+ dining options, and lush parks, Plano has just as much appeal for those who love urban fun or outdoor adventure.
+For more about Plano, explore Visit Plano’s blog.